vaughany/moodle-block_searchthiscourse/readme.md

 ## Purpose

-Being able to type 'cheese' (a keyword of your choice) and have it found whether it exists in a Label, Forum post or Book page is something we don't often need to do, but have had no way of doing.
+Being able to type 'cheese' (or any keyword of your choice) and search for it whether it exists in a Label, Forum post, Book page or any core Moodle activity is something we don't often need to do, but have had no way of doing.
 Until now.

 ## Installation